DrewDeMo/PlateDrop/content/pages/terms.md

 You may use this Site for:
 - Browsing home gym equipment deals
 - Reading buying guides and educational content
-- Clicking affiliate links to purchase products
+- Clicking retailer links to purchase products
 - Accessing publicly available information

 ### Prohibited Use